-- a.
-For "Sole Source by law," reference the mandating legislation or the court order number on page 1 of Form OSP-1. - b.
-For "Sole Source by Intent to Award", include a copy of OCC's approval (if required), the advertisement, and the dates the advertisement ran. - c.
+- For "Sole Source by law," reference the mandating legislation or the court order number on page 1 of Form OSP-1. - For "Sole Source by Intent to Award", include a copy of the advertisement and the dates the advertisement ran. - c.
 For "Sole Source by Justification Approved by OSP," include a copy of the division's justification and of OSP's approval. - d.
 The Sole Source documentation shall not be made legal attachments.